Mary-Chatsane/ai-code-exercises/ALGORITHM_DECONSTRUCTION_CHALLENGE.md

 **How did the AI’s explanation change your understanding of the algorithm?**

+*After filling out the prompt 1: Understand an Algorithm Through Step-by-Step Analysis*

-After filling out the prompt, AI highlighted my misunderstandings and corrected my mishaps that only needed little fixing.
+AI highlighted my misunderstandings and corrected my mishaps that only needed little fixing.
 It explained the whole algorithm into key sections.
 It explained the calculation behind sorting tasks by priority level.

 it broke down the algorithm into key sections with their purposes, walked me through a simple example execution with concrete values, explained the core technique/pattern being used, and highlighted any non-obvious optimizations or tricks.